ubaldot/vim-replica/README.md

 </p>

 ## Introduction
-Replica allows the utilization of any REPL programs (Python, Julia, etc.) inside Vim in a seamless way.
+Replica allows REPL programs such as Python or Julia, inside Vim in a seamless way.

 Replica supports the following key features: